minecraftgenius76/PEMiniAPI/README.md

 # MCPE-MiniGame-API
-Experimental skeleton code for
+Experimental common APIs skeleton code for development of mini-games.

-Initial Skeleton  Code to create common APIs for developing MCPE mini-games in pocketmine
-| Future Use
+Initial Skeleton for pocketmine | Future Use